 Current maps do not include old Route 66.
 The last stretch of the road disappeared from “official” maps in 1985.

-Route 66 was commissioned on November 11 1926, picking up as many as possible bits and pieces of existing road.
+Route 66 was commissioned on November 11, 1926, picking up as many bits and pieces of the existing road as possible.

 In 1926 only 800 miles of Route 66 were paved.
 Only in 1937 did Route 66 get paved end-to-end.

 Because of a change in the alignment of Route 66 in 1937, there is an intersection where Route 66 crosses itself at Central Avenue and 4th Street in downtown Albuquerque, New Mexico.
 Here, you can stand on the corner of Route 66 and Route 66.